Cognitive Behavioral Therapy – A Breakdown

 We believe that if we do the right thing in situations throughout life, we will be rewarded somehow in life.
 This isn't always the truth.
 Bad things happen to good people and vice versa.
 There is no one keeping score, and we do the best that we can in our lives.

-Learning cognitive behavioral therapy techniques during sessions with your therapist in treatment, including cognitive distortions and thought records are extraordinarily helpful for people with anxiety and depression, or eating disorders.
-CBT provides that level of insight into our thinking and has the capacity to better our lives.
+Learning cognitive behavioral therapy techniques during sessions with your therapist in treatment, including cognitive distortions and thought records is extraordinarily helpful for people with anxiety, depression, or eating disorders.
+CBT is a treatment based solution that provides insight into our emotional challenges and has the capacity to better our lives with the development of coping skills and pathways to healthier thinking.

-CBT therapists use cognitive behavior therapy and sometimes other therapies to provide psychological treatment in therapy sessions.
-The clinical practice of many therapists is used to treat post-traumatic stress disorder, obsessive compulsive disorder, and an array of any other mental illness, including emotional symptoms from chronic pain.
+A CBT therapist uses cognitive behavior therapy, and may combine CBT with other treatments like exposure therapy or dialectical behavior therapy, to provide psychological treatment in therapy sessions.
+The clinical practice of many therapists is used to treat post-traumatic stress disorder, eating disorders, obsessive-compulsive disorder, and an array of other mental health conditions, including emotional symptoms from chronic pain.
 CBT sessions use clinical psychology-approved cognitive therapy techniques to teach coping mechanisms to people learning to manage a mental illness.
-Through cognitive behavioral therapy examples, a psychologist may prescribe medications to enhance treatment.
+Through cognitive behavioral therapy examples, a psychologist may prescribe medications to enhance treatment in rare cases.

 Being an active participant in your own psychological treatment will ensure that you get the most out of cognitive behavioral therapy.
 The success of your treatment will depend on how many sessions you attend, and how much you apply yourself.

-There are many CBT therapists at BetterHelp who can teach you valuable skills in recognizing your own cognitive distortions and how to change them.
+There are many CBT therapists at BetterHelp who can teach you valuable skills in recognizing your own cognitive distortions and how to change them through online therapy sessions.
+Even if you don’t have health insurance, their talk therapy can be affordable and may help you deal with behavioral responses that impact your mental health.
+You may opt for short term therapy or for a longer term therapeutic approach; in either case, you can find a healthcare provider to help you gain a better understanding of your emotions, thought distortions, and any particular situation you need assistance with.
 Below you’ll find some reviews from others who have recently focused on CBT with BetterHelp counselors.

 “Kelsey is warm, responsive, and flexible in working with her clients' needs.
 I'm primarily doing cognitive behavioral therapy with her to change some distressing behaviors, and her support and concrete actions have guided me well.”